ibexa/documentation-developer/docs/administration/back_office/back_office_elements/formatting_date_and_time.md

 # Formatting date and time

+Two methods exist that allow you to specify how the date and time should be formatted.

-## Using Twig filters and PHP services
+## With Twig filters and PHP services

 You can format date and time by using the following services: